rogue707Dev/vue-city-auto/README.md

-# Vue-city
+# Vue-City-Auto

-Vue-City is a VueJS component of an autocomplete city input.
+Vue-City-Auto is a VueJS component of an autocomplete city input.

 ## Project setup
 ```bash